pydio/pydio-doc-howto/cells_proxy_apache.md

 ./cells configure sites
 ```

-- Bind URL: interface and port on which Cells server is bound.
+- Bind Address: interface and port on which Cells server is bound.
 It MUST contain a server name and a port.
 - External URL: the end user will use to connect to the application, (in this case the external is the reverse proxy, because it will be used to access Cells)
 - Protocol: if you are using SSL, the external host must be starting with `https://` (you don't need to specify the port)
 - Example: